pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 ## Try out the Pulumi Service today

-We'd love for you to take this and improved Pulumi Service for a ride!
-If you haven't already, you can [create an account](https://app.pulumi.com/signup) and experience these changes for yourself.
-Don't hesitate to [send us feedback](https://www.pulumi.com/contact/) about any thoughts and feelings you have about these changes or any and all things Pulumi!
+We'd love for you to take this new and improved Pulumi Service for a ride!
+If you haven't already, you can [create a free account](https://app.pulumi.com/signup) and experience these changes for yourself.
+Don't hesitate to reach out on the [Pulumi Community Slack](https://slack.pulumi.com/?_gl=1*abbv2y*_ga*MTgxNzE0MTI3LjE2NDM3MzcwNTU.*_ga_FQHG5CVY2D*MTY1NzY0ODc4NC4xMzMuMC4xNjU3NjQ4Nzg0LjYw) about any thoughts and feelings you have about these changes or any and all things Pulumi!
+We also have a [public GitHub repo](https://github.com/pulumi/service-requests/issues) to track any requests related to the Service.
 We're more than happy to learn from our community.

 These changes wouldn’t be possible without the users who generously gave their time to have a conversation with us.
 We'll continue to translate user feedback into a better Pulumi experience.
 Know that this is just the start to even more improvements across the Service and the Pulumi platform!